PacificBiosciences/smrtflow/extras/pbbundler/smrtlink_services_ui/README.md

 ##### Legacy Tools

-- [BUNDLE_ROOT]/tools/bundler-migrate-legacy-db *Legacy SQLite* database migration tool to convert Sqlite (SL System 3.x to 4.0.0) to PostgreSQL 9.6 format
+- [BUNDLE_ROOT]/tools/bin/bundler-migrate-legacy-db *Legacy SQLite* database migration tool to convert Sqlite (SL System 3.x to 4.0.0) to PostgreSQL 9.6 format
-- [BUNDLE_ROOT]/tools/bundler-migrate-legacy-config Migration config.json (1.0) to (*smrtlink-system-config.json*) format
+- [BUNDLE_ROOT]/tools/bin/bundler-migrate-legacy-config Migration config.json (1.0) to (*smrtlink-system-config.json*) format

+### SMRT Link pbbundle Installing and Upgrading

+**[BUNDLE_ROOT]/bin/upgrade** can be used to setup the SL System from a fresh/clean install, **or** an upgrade a system from a previous (N - 1) version of SMRT Link.

+**Note** the SL 4.0.0 to SL 4.1.0 has a special case for handling the importing of the legacy 4.0.0 sqlite database to the 4.1.0 Postgres database.

+A Summary of the import process

+1. Check for legacy JSON file in the [BUNDLE_ROOT]/legacy-db.json with the form ({PB_DB_URI: "/path/to/sqlite.file.db")
+2. If Postgres db creation and users is not been initialized, it will
+    - start up the db (if necessary)
+    - run the creation and initialization
+    - perform and Postgres to Postgres SQL migrations
+    - shut down the db (if it was not originally running)
+3. If the [BUNDLE_ROOT]/legacy-db.json file exist, nor has a non `null` for *PB_DB_URI*
+    - Check for the [BUNDLE_ROOT]/legacy-migration.json
+        - if the import was already successful, skip legacy import
+        - else perform the SQLITE to Postgres importing/migration, then write the state to [BUNDLE_ROOT]/legacy-migration.json
+    - [TODO] Clarify this.
+For failed SQLITE importing/migration, there is not currently a retry method (this would require dropping the tables)
+4. shut down the db (if it was not originally running)

 ### Configuration